xDec0de/CSkyTester/README.md

 to other tools such as valgrind or ASan.
 CST's goal is to provide tools to quickly test your project **without any dependencies**.

+CST complies with the GNU C99 standard (`-std=gnu99`), meaning it is based on ISO C99 with GCC extensions and the GNU libc (glibc).
+It requires only a C compiler such as GCC or Clang, and **no external dependencies**.

 # Main features

 Even if CST isn't a replacement for other tools, it still comes with some